rhq-project/translations/README.md

 files and put them back into the main RHQ repo.

 If you want to add a new language, copy the default file (e.g. Messages.properties) to Messages_xx.properties and then work on that new file (xx is the language code of the target language).
+Best is to probably comment out all lines with a hash mark first and then when you translate a line, remove the hash to comement it back in.

 Also small contributions matter.
 You can make a change!